leimao/CMake-Examples/CMake_CUDA_v2/README.md

 ## Introduction

-This project extended CMakeCUDA v1 and talked about how to use CMake compile CUDA files with ordinary C++ files.
+This project extended CMakeCUDA v1 and talked about how to use CMake to compile CUDA files with ordinary C++ files.

 ## To Build and Compile